-Energy storage - the key to a successful energy transition
+Energy storage - the key to a successful clean energy transition

 Generally, however, in order to optimally generate energy from renewables, excess energy from times of peak generation with renewables should be sent to energy storage; thereby addressing the intermittency problem.